khelmy/EF1min/README.md

-##Generates an allocation that is envy-free to the smallest good, as well as providing a random-preference generator.
+##Generates an allocation that is envy-free to the smallest good, as well as providing a random-preference generator and a repeated random-preference tester.
 Allocations are generated according to the following algorithm:

 ###First, define 3 sets of inequalities: